 AAA Editor Notes

-Chihuly Garden and Glass is on the Seattle Center grounds near the base of the Space Needle at 305 Harrison St. Fans of Dale Chihuly, rejoice: This is the most comprehensive collection to date of the world-renowned artist's works in glass.
+Chihuly Garden and Glass is on the Seattle Center grounds near the base of the Space Needle at 305 Harrison St. Fans of American sculptor Dale Chihuly, rejoice: This is the most comprehensive collection to date of the world-renowned artist's works in blown glass.
 Exhibits in eight galleries demonstrate how Dale Chihuly pushed the boundaries of glass art in concept, execution and presentation.

 The design of the Glasshouse, a 40-foot-tall glass and steel structure filled with natural light, is based on Chihuly's lifelong appreciation of conservatories and showcases one of his largest suspended works, a 100-foot-long assemblage of flowers in hues of red, yellow, orange and amber.
 In the outdoor sculpture garden, trees, plants and flowers are a real-life backdrop for glass forms that mimic nature, from reeds and cattails to herons and seal pups that can be seen year-round.

 Food is available.